tdongsi/python/docs/source/_posts/2016-08-30-tutorial-sorting-algorithms.markdown

 It is shown in practice that "insertion sort" is faster than other sorting algorithms for sufficiently small, mostly sorted lists.
 A common application of "insertion sort" is in **merge sort** implementations where "merge sort" calls its own internal "insertion sort" to sort small enough sub-lists before merging (instead of keeping recursing to singleton lists).

+**Selection sort** seems inferior to **insertion sort** as an O(n^2) sorting algorithm in most cases.
+However, selection sort will perform identically regardless of the order of the array (almost sorted or unsorted), which can be a plus in real-time application.
+While selection sort is preferable to insertion sort in terms of number of writes (Θ(n) swaps versus Ο(n2) swaps), **cycle sort** is the most optimal in "number of write" metric (write can be expensive in some situations).

 #### How to approach sorting questions